MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 # Deployment Playbook for Dynamics 365 Guides

+This article covers basic concepts to know about when you're deploying Microsoft Dynamics 365 Guides.

 ## Architecture
 Dynamics 365 Guides is built on the Microsoft [Dataverse infrastructure](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro), which provides end-to-end control over your deployment from server-side to client-side.
 A clear understanding of the Dynamics 365 Guides architecture will help you plan your deployment and manage updates.